ida-arbeitszeit/workers-control/docs/coding_guidelines.rst

 new data records in the DB and ``get_*`` methods that allow us to query existing data records.
-The kinds of data records that DB implementations should understand are defined in :py:mod:`arbeitszeit.records`.
+The kinds of data records that DB implementations should understand are defined in :py:mod:`workers_control.core.records`.
 These simple dataclasses defined will be called *records*.

 .. rubric:: Object creation